 Aside from bleaching, is it possible to whiten your teeth without serious side effects?
 Absolutely!

 The key is to find safe teeth whitening products that don’t cause long-term damage to your teeth and don’t increase the likelihood of cavities or gum disease.
-As you might expect, this has a lot to do with the ingredients included in a tooth whitening product.
+As you might expect, this has a lot to do with the ingredients included in a tooth whitening product - see the best products for teeth whitening here, too.

 Let’s break down some of the best alternatives to bleaching on the market.